CLOVIS-AI/website/docs/website/docs/experience/simar.md

 I joined the SIMAR project in 2024 as one of the five software engineers on the team.

+One of my main tasks was the integration of SIMAR with other systems on the harbour (EAI), in direct communication with the client.

 ## Technical stack

 - Kotlin microservices with gRPC
+- Java EAI monolith
 - TypeScript / Angular frontend
 - MongoDB
 - Kubernetes